mmsaddam/franky/README.md

 Obtain an API key from the OpenAI Developer platform.

-Open the extension options by right-clicking the extension icon and selecting "Options."

-Replace your OpenAI API key in the designated field and save the changes.
+Click on the extension settings button and save your OpenAI API key.

+## Credits

+This project is inspired by https://github.com/jessedi0n/openai-chatgpt-chrome-extension